rjvisuals26-svg/README.md/README.md

 ## Featured Projects

-I work on projects spanning **3D visualization**, **full-stack applications**, and **performance-critical systems**.
+I work on projects that blend **technical excellence** with **thoughtful design**.
 Browse my repositories to see implementations of:

-- Advanced React patterns and hooks
-- Three.js interactive experiences
 - Full-stack MERN applications
-- Shader programming and WebGL
+- Responsive, user-centered interfaces
-- RESTful API design and documentation
+- RESTful API design and architecture
+- Database optimization and design patterns
+- Graphic design integration in web applications
+- Performance-optimized React applications

 ---